semrush/intergalactic/website/docs/patterns/global-errors/global-errors-api.md

 @## PageNotFound

-Placeholder for the 404 error, when the page is not found.
+Placeholder for the 404 error, when the page isn’t found.

 ```jsx
 import { PageNotFound } from '@semcore/ui/errors';